PEETA-ANJANA-SREE/Web-development-project/README.md

 This pop-up (modal) code snippet provides a versatile way to display messages, notifications, or interactive content on web pages.
 Utilizing HTML for structure, CSS for styling, and JavaScript for functionality, it offers a responsive and user-friendly interface.
 Users can trigger the pop-up through various events like button clicks or page loads, enhancing interaction and user engagement

+**6.Stop Watch**

+This repository contains a simple stopwatch web application implemented using HTML, CSS, and JavaScript.
+The stopwatch displays hours, minutes, and seconds, allowing users to start, stop, and reset the timer as needed.
+It includes functionality to handle incremental time updates using setInterval in JavaScript, ensuring accurate timekeeping.
+This project serves as a practical example of front-end web development, demonstrating basic DOM manipulation and event handling techniques.